5 Alternatives for Sand in your Sandbox (Pros & Cons)

 Sandboxes can also become riddled with bacteria, especially if water is not dried or the sand is not cleaned properly.
 Bacteria can cause some serious illnesses and infections.
 Because many sandboxes are outside, where children are more likely to get cuts, you don’t want your child playing in a bacteria-riddled box.

 To ensure that your sandbox remains clean and bacteria-free, you will need to maintain the sandbox before and after every use.
 This includes raking the sand, removing particles, and allowing any moisture to dry.
 You also need to be diligent in closing the box to prevent insects and animals from making a home inside.

 Given these potential health risks and extra maintenance needs, you might immediately think a sandbox is not for you and your family.
 Before jumping to that conclusion, you need to know about the benefits of a sandbox, especially those that utilize alternatives to sand.

 Improves Motor Skills

-Sandboxes are one of the best ways to ensure that your child’s motor skills develop properly.
+Sandboxes are one of the best ways to ensure your child’s motor skills develop properly.
 Playing with sand or an alternative material forces your child to learn how to mold and shape items.
 All the while, they learn patience through their mistakes.

 Improves Communication Skills

-Sandboxes are often a hangout for many children.
+Sandboxes are often a hangout for children.
 As a result, children learn crucial communication and language skills around a sandbox.
-Not only do they get to talk about their day or interests, but they can work together and learn effective communication as they try to build bigger items.
+Not only do they get to talk about their day or interests, but they can also work together and learn effective communication as they try to build bigger items.